Ed A-Hist DM

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Ed A-Hist DM (chlorpheniramine, dextromethorphan, and phenylephrine)?
+hat should I avoid while taking Ed A-Hist DM?

 Stop using this medicine and call your doctor at once if you have: